IT Master Plan

 PURPOSE OF INFORMATION TECHNOLOGY (IT) PLANNING

-The Technology Master Plans seeks to build on successes already achieved at Minnesota State College-Southeast Technical (MSC-ST).
+The Technology Master Plans seeks to build on successes already achieved at Minnesota State College Southeast (MSCS).
 An evolving technology support infrastructure and high-speed campus information network will enable faculty to integrate technology and multimedia into classroom teaching in innovative ways.
 Most important is the belief that learning opportunities will be enhanced.

 Among the greatest benefits of integrating technology into the classroom is the opportunity for students to create electronic portfolios, documenting and accessing their knowledge and acquisition of skills in specific courses and across disciplines.
 Portfolios of any kind, but particularly those of the electronic variety, enable the student to present a collection of experiences, coursework samples, important events, and other valid activities that comprise their educational experience.
 Faculty members will be able to examine and assess students based on the progress they show during the entire academic career.
 Prospective employers will be able to explore much more thoroughly the kind of work, abilities, skills, and capabilities of our graduates.

-The vision for IT at MSC-ST is to bring technology into the core learning process.
+The vision for IT at MSCS is to bring technology into the core learning process.
 Graduates will possess state-of-the-art IT skills applicable to their area of study.

 GOALS AND OBJECTIVES

 - A single, ubiquitous, telecommunications enterprise to provide voice, video, and data.